StephenGenusa/Crestron-Device-Documenter/README.md

 July 2017

 - Largely rewritten to clean up the code, add new functionality and conform more closely to PEP 8.
-- The program will now take a second command-line parameter, a filename that points to a text file containing known or "word of mouth" commands that are not included in the existing help commands.
+- The program will now take a command-line parameter, a filename that points to a text file containing known or "word of mouth" commands that are not included in the existing help commands.
 These will be tested for, saved to a .upc file, and added to the HTML documentation if they exist.
 - Regex improvement so that more devices are now supported

 August 2017